 If you’ve read our other month-by-month posts, you might notice similarities between this post and some of those.
 For example, the weather in July and August is basically the same, so our weather sections in those posts are basically the same.

-QUICK THOUGHTS ON May 2024
+QUICK THOUGHTS ON May 2027

-We’ll start with quick thoughts on May 2024 before we dive into details like pricing, holidays, events, weather, and so on.
+We’ll start with quick thoughts on May 2027 before we dive into details like pricing, holidays, events, weather, and so on.

-2024 May NOTABLE DATES IN DISNEY WORLD
+2027 May NOTABLE DATES IN DISNEY WORLD

 We’ll talk more specifically about crowds and events below, but we like to start with some dates to flag.
 If you’re thinking about these dates for your visit, keep in mind that normal rules might not apply.

-May 23 - May 28.
-This is Memorial Day weekend, with Memorial Day itself being Monday, May 27.
+May 28 - June 1.
+This is Memorial Day weekend, with Memorial Day itself being Monday, May 31.
 Memorial Day is the traditional kickoff for summer vacation in the United States.

-Once Memorial Day weekend hits, crowd levels are higher—as they are throughout June.
+Once Memorial Day weekend hits, crowd levels are higher—as they typically are throughout June.
 Prior to Memorial Day weekend, crowds are below average and May is one of the more appealing months to visit.

 Disney World Crowds In May

-Our position on Walt Disney World crowd calendars is that people often put too much weight into them, but that’s it’s still good to know general trends as well as specific events that impact crowds.
+Our position on Walt Disney World crowd calendars is that people often put too much weight into them, but it’s still good to know general trends as well as specific events that impact crowds.
 The bulk of May, prior to Memorial Day weekend, sees average to below average crowds.

 The end of May marks the start of summer vacation, but prior to Memorial Day most kids are still in school.
 It’s also clear of spring break season (March and April), making it similar to September (the least busy month of the year) in bookending the school year.

 Summer temperatures start to arrive in May, but you’re still a few degrees shy of the brutal July and August temperatures.
-The month is overall quite pleasant, but most families won’t be able to justify a trip until later in the month, keep crowds moderate most of the month.
+The month is overall quite pleasant, but most families won’t be able to justify a trip until later in the month, keeping crowds moderate most of the month.

 If you must see a crowd calendar, the one we trust most is over at WDW Prep School.